The following are page-level on-site optimization strategies, part of our 101 ways to improve SEO.

 Every page of your site needs to have some content on it—otherwise, Google may see it as a placeholder page, something worthless, or something designed to manipulate users or search rankings.
 Obviously, the length of content you can write for a given page is dependent on its subject of focus, but you’ll want to include at least a few hundred words of content as a minimum.
 Of course, you’ll also have to make sure this content is unique—don’t copy and paste paragraphs between pages unless you have a darn good reason to.
 This advice applies to product and service pages; for blog posts or other content, aim for at least 1,000 words.
 For homepages, you don’t need to worry about this; focus instead on creating a high-converting design that drives users to the pages you want them to visit (such as product or service pages) along with a h2 navigation architecture.

-There isn’t a specific rule for how Google evaluates the keyword density of your content—in fact, thanks to the Hummingbird update, it pays greater attention to your semantics than the actual words and phrases you use.
+There isn’t a specific rule for how Google evaluates the keyword density of your content—in fact, thanks to the Hummingbird update, it pays greater attention to your semantics than the actual words and phrases you use keyword density.
 Still, it’s a good idea to include your desired keywords on every page of your site.
-This will increase the perceived relevance of your content to queries that match those keywords and phrases, and increase Google’s understanding of your brand and site.
-However, your keywords still need to be worked in naturally; if they appear unnatural, Google could flag you for keyword stuffing, which could cause your rankings for that page to drop thanks to the Penguin algorithm.
+This will increase the perceived relevance of your content to queries that match those keywords and phrases, and increase Google’s or search engines understanding of your brand and site.
+However, your keywords still need to be worked in naturally; if they appear unnatural, Google could flag you for keyword stuffing, which could cause your rankings for that on-page SEO important or on-page optimization to drop thanks to the Penguin algorithm.

 There’s no hard rule for how long your content has to be.
-I’ve seen incredibly short posts circulate virally and earn tons of links and long-winded detail-stuffed eBooks get practically no attention.
-The quality and appeal of your work is far more important than the length, but the data points toward longer posts as being more popular for link building and SEO—that is, at least several thousand words long.
+I’ve seen incredibly short posts circulate virally and earn tons of internal links and long-winded detail-stuffed eBooks get practically no attention.
+The quality and appeal of your work is far more important than the length, but the data points toward longer posts as being more popular for building links and on-site SEO or off-page SEO—that is, at least several thousand words long.
 These posts tend to be more detailed, more practical, and more unique than shorter articles, and therefore attract more attention.

 Google pays attention to how often you produce new blog posts.
 You might have a large archive of valuable posts from 2012 and before, but if you haven’t posted anything in 4 years, you’ll probably see a steady decline in your organic traffic as time passes on.
 Increasing the frequency of your updates won’t be a major boon here—though having more high-quality content is always a good thing—so strive to update your blog at least once a week.